acourtney2015/MyIOT-repo/README.md

 The initial process from Hacksterio goes like this:

 An AWS IoT button is attached to the beer fridge.
-When it's party time, then tap this button.
-A message will be sent by the button's wifi connection up into the cloud to the AWS IoT platform which in turn will invoke a Node.js Lambda function.
+When it's party time, tap your device button.
+A message will be sent by the button's wifi connection to the cloud to the AWS IoT platform which in turn will invoke a Node.js Lambda function.
-This Lambda function will fetch a random animated gif from the Giphy API and post it into a Slack channel.
+The Lambda function will fetch a random animated gif from the Giphy API and post it into your Slack channel.
 All subscribers of the Slack channel will get a notification informing them that it's beer o'clock, party time!

 I will use this repo to play with the code and try to make something new.....Let the fun begin